En Español (Spanish Version)

 General Guidelines for Managing UTI

-- Drink plenty of water.—Make sure that you drink at least eight 8-ounce glasses of water per day.
+- Drink plenty of water—Make sure that you drink at least eight 8-ounce glasses of water per day.
 Drinking plenty of water can help flush the bacteria out of your urinary system.
 It also helps flush the antibiotics through your system.
-Drinking cranberry juice or taking cranberry tablets has been shown to help prevent UTI.
+Drinking cranberry juice or taking cranberry tablets has been shown to help prevent UTI in some people.

 Other steps to keep bacteria out of your urinary tract include: